cahirwpz/mimiker/wiki/docs/onboarding.md

 * keep User Space interface as compatible as possible with NetBSD.
 That way we'll be capable to run all programs designed for that system, we already are able to run a few of those.
-Consequence of that is all User header files are the same as NetBSD's.
+Consequence of that is all user header files are the same as NetBSD's.
 * We want kernel to be run on a modern architecture, we started with MIPS32, but currently we are switching to AArch64 (Raspberry Pi 3)
 * We love to KISS